Milan Fashion Week Spring/Summer 2024 Complete Schedule

 View this post on Instagram

 Mark your calendars for some seriously jaw-dropping debuts!
-On Thursday, September 21, at 9 PM local time (September 22, 3 AM MYT) Peter Hawkings will unveil his inaugural collection as Creative Director of Tom Ford.
-Meanwhile, Gucci’s new Creative Director, Sabato De Sarno, will make his grand entrance on Friday, September 22, at 3 PM (9 PM MYT).
+On Thursday, September 21, at 9 PM local time (September 22, 3 AM SGT) Peter Hawkings will unveil his inaugural collection as Creative Director of Tom Ford.
+Meanwhile, Gucci’s new Creative Director, Sabato De Sarno, will make his grand entrance on Friday, September 22, at 3 PM (9 PM SGT).

 Tom Ford, the label, was a New York Fashion Week staple, but Tom Ford, the man, cemented his status as a fashion guru in Milan during his Gucci reign.
 Milan holds a special place in Hawkings’ heart too, as it’s where he kick-started his career as Ford’s right-hand man in 1998.
 Speaking of Gucci, we can’t wait to see how Sabato De Sarno taps into the house’s iconic archives.